Luxurious self-catering cottage in a peaceful rural location, showcasing impeccable design and craftsmanship (sleeps 6-8)”

 The owner provides a welcome hamper – the longer you stay the ampler it becomes.
 We were welcomed with a fresh seeded loaf, delicious homemade granola, Greek yoghurt, ruby-red strawberries, butter, milk, sweet lemon curd and jam.
 You’ll also find Kilner jars of tea and Dorset coffee waiting for you, plus olive oil and the like.
 It’s a similar story in the annexe , whose compact kitchen includes an oven, hob, toaster, kettle and fridge.

 You can request a fresh fish delivery from Tisbury Fishmongers.
-For good measure, add a wine delivery from The Beckford Bottle Shop.
 If you're celebrating a special occasion, the owner can also recommend a local caterer (prior arrangement is essential).
 The cottage also has an honesty fridge filled with homemade chicken pies.

-For additional supplies, Semley has a simple village shop, while nearby Shaftesbury and Tisbury have independent delis and supermarkets.
-The area has plenty of tempting gastropubs and restaurants, too – we love Pythouse Kitchen Garden (a mile along the lane), The Beckford Arms, The Forresters and The Riverbarn.
+For additional supplies, Semley has a simple village shop, nearby Compton McRae sells delicious meals to go, cheeses and charcuterie, while nearby Shaftesbury and Tisbury have independent delis and supermarkets.
+The area has plenty of tempting gastropubs and restaurants, too – we love Pythouse Kitchen Garden (a mile along the lane), The Beckford Arms, The Forresters and Bird and Carter for brunch.
 Some are walkable during the day, but you'll want to drive or get a taxi at night.

 - Chef on request